Forrai-Zoltan/poetry/md/wheres_she.md

 ye wisps and playful sprites!

 Bear this spell to an elven miss,
-A witch, or faerie queene.
+A witch, or faerie queene;
 And bid them, with the sweetest kiss,
 *Wish she be, my Helene?*’